Skip to content

 How To Properly Set Up Your Electric Guitar Kit For Intonation

-Getting your electric guitar kit properly intonated is one of those final setup steps that separates a
+Intonation is one of the final setup steps that

 Let’s get it tuned right the first time.